procount/pinn/README_PINN.md

   * To create the boot tarball, you will need to run `sudo bsdtar --numeric-owner --format gnutar -cpvf \<label\>_boot.tar .` from the boot partition of your custom OS version.
 You should then compress the resulting tarball with `xz -9 -e \<label\>_boot.tar`.

 _More detailed instructions are available in the Wiki at https://github.com/procount/pinn/wiki/How-to-Create-a-Multi-Boot-SD-card-out-of-2-existing-OSes-using-PINN_

+Also note that if your custom OS is already on a PINN formatted SD card but you've made some changes that for example you want to install as a custom OS to other cards, then simply backing up the OS will create a custom OS version.

 ## How to customise an OS install (noobsconfig)